christopherthai/bite-reserve/README.md

 1. Ensure you are in the root directory of the project.

-2. Start the application using Honcho
+2. Start the application using Honcho:

    ```bash
    honcho start -f Procfile.dev